Who Can Participate?

 Where do the Questions Come From?

-The questions for the Regional and Final Battles are written by representatives from each of the participating libraries.
-These questions are edited by members of the Question Committee who select the best questions for each of the titles to be used in the Regional and Final Battles.
+The questions for the battles are written by representatives from each of the participating libraries.
+These questions are edited by members of the Question Committee who select the best questions for each of the titles to be used in the battles.
 The leftover questions are distributed to participating libraries to use for practice battles.